 The COVVI Glove

-The COVVI Hand has an integrated medical-grade silicone glove with a soft-touch coating.
-This provides the hand with IP44 rated dust and water resistance.
-The polycarbonate covers are painted on the inside making the hand easier to clean.
+The COVVI Glove is made from silicone with a soft-touch coating and boasts thicker integrated fingertip pads, which improves the life of the glove.
 The index finger is also coated to allow the user to use touch screens, which many other prosthetic hands are still not compatible with, and in some cases require a wand to even type on a normal keyboard.
 At every stage of design, we’ve thought about how prosthetics need to respond to modern day life, so we ensured that the COVVI Hand was not only compatible with these new technologies, but could actually be used to operate them at an acceptable level.

 Throughout the evolution of the COVVI Hand, the glove has undergone several design iterations to improve its durability, strength and robustness during day-to-day use.
 Here is an overview of these changes and the impact we believe they’ll make.

 The glove and cover package has undergone a redesign in an attempt to embody the lessons learned from the initial glove design with respect to:

 - Improving functionality by enabling the drive systems to work more efficiently

 - Maintaining aesthetic quality

 Removing the palmar cover was an important design consideration upon receiving the feedback of customers in the field.
 At COVVI, we are always listening to the customer’s needs and as such their valuable feedback has led us towards a much improved and robust design.
 As a result of removing the palmar cover in this space, we have thickened the silicone surface to provide users with the additional security and confidence to manoeuvre their hands in ways that many bionic hands cannot withstand.